 Cromwell, Tom (in progress).
 Research topic: A study and analysis of the 18th century defenses of Newfoundland.

-Clausnitzer, Art (2017).
+Clausnitzer, Art (in progress).
 The Seventeenth-Century English Cod Fisheries of Newfoundland and New England, circa 1600-1713: An Archaeological and Historical Comparison.
 (Co-supervised with Dr. Peter Pope).

 Williams, Duncan (in progress).
 Research topic: Shifting Identities, Changing Spaces: Outport Settlement Patterns at Ferryland, Newfoundland 1760-1830.

 Petty, Ian (in progress).
 Research topic: As Elegant as They are Novel”: Exploring Consumption Patterns of 18th Century Ceramics in Newfoundland and the Northeast.

 - Newcombe, Simon (2017).
 Research topic: An Examinaiton of Military Life in 18th Century Newfoundland Using the Archaeological Remains of an Officer's Barracks on Bois Island, Ferryland.

 - Lacy, Robyn (2017).
 "Here lieth interr’d": An Examination of the 17th-Century burial landscape of coastal British North America.

 - Venovcevs, Anatolijs (2017).
 Not Just Fisherfolk: Winter housing and Seasonal Lifeways of Rural Euro-Newfoundlanders.

 - Hawkins, Catherine (2016).
 Research topic: English Border Ware Ceramics in Seventeenth-Century British North America.